rustshop/npcnix/README.md

 }
 ```

-And a EC2 instance that will bootstrap itself using the install script,
+And a EC2 instance that will bootstrap itself using the installation script,
 have some alternative root ssh access (for debugging any issues) and
 then configure itself to use `"host"` NixOS configuration from flake
 in `../../configurations`.